vargavd/vd-wordpress-base-theme/README.md

-A WordPress base theme with WPGulp and TypeScript
+A WordPress base theme with ts and reload support
 ===================

-This theme uses [WPGulp](https://github.com/ahmadawais/WPGulp), and extends it with TypeScript support.

-- no concatenation - every ts file will compile to a single js file
-- inline sourcemaps (ts file will appear next to the js file)
-- watched directory: `assets/ts`
-- plus some basic wordpress theme file

-*The sample scss file (`assets/css/globals/_base.scss`) sets the background color to yellow.
-One of the ts files (`assets/ts/main.ts`) sets the `#page` element's opacity to 0.3.*

-*Some basic ts magic (multiple files, namespaces, classes) is also included in the subdirectories.*
+## How to use

+1. npm install
+2. npm run startdev

+*If you change the folders, then you must adjust the files parameter in the sync npm script (`package.json`)*

+> <sup>SCSS compilation is not included</sup>